Dr. Cheryl Serr

 PCIP “Pre-Existing Condition Insurance Plan” – NO. We are not seeing patients with this insurance.
 Patients CANNOT be seen as a cash pay patient.

 Medi-Cal and CMPS – NO. We are NOT accepting patients who have Medi-Cal as a PRIMARY OR SECONDARY.
 Patients CANNOT be seen as a cash pay patient.
-NOTE: Dr. Serr is listed as a Medi-Cal provider because the hospital requires a Medi-Cal contract of all doctors who work in the ER, but we are not accepting Medi-Cal at our office.
+NOTE: Dr. Serr is listed as a Medi-Cal provider on their website, because the hospital requires a Medi-Cal contract of all doctors who work in the ER, but we are not accepting Medi-Cal at our private office.

 MCAP (Medi-Cal Access Program) that replaced most Blue Cross Aim policies- NO. Patients CANNOT be seen as a cash pay patient.